Large-Momentum Effective Theory: Generalized Collinear Parton Observables

 where $f_{+}=\sqrt{1+4c}+ 1$.
 It is worth noting that quark number conservation is preserved in the above result.
-The target mass corrections for the longitudinally and transversely polarized quasi-PDF can be derived analogously.
-We refer interested readers to~\cite{Chen:2016utp} (see also~\cite{Radyushkin:2017ffo}) for the detailed derivation and the results.
+The target mass corrections for the longitudinally and transversely polarized quasi-PDFs can be derived analogously.

-The trace part on the l.h.s. of Eq.~(\ref{eq:t2mom}) is a genuine higher-twist effect.
+The trace part on the r.h.s. of \eq{ope-tq} is a genuine higher-twist effect.
 One may try to construct a non-local form of the higher-twist operators from OPE.
-The leading trace term, which is a twist-four effect, has been studied in~\cite{Chen:2016utp} (see also~\cite{Balitsky:1987bk}) and shown to give rise to the following twist-four PDF
+The leading trace term, which is a twist-four effect, has been studied in~\cite{Chen:2016utp} (see also~\cite{Balitsky:1987bk}) and shown to give rise to a twist-four PDF

 with